The Summer I Turned Pretty (trilogy)

-The Summer I Turned Pretty is a trilogy of young adult romance novels written by American author Jenny Han, and published by Simon & Schuster.
+The Summer I Turned Pretty is a trilogy of young adult romance novels written by American author Jenny Han and published by Simon & Schuster.
 The series includes The Summer I Turned Pretty (2009), It's Not Summer Without You (2010), and We'll Always Have Summer (2011).

-The novels follow Isabel "Belly" Conklin in the summers she spends at Cousins Beach with her mother and older brother, along with her mother's lifelong best friend and her sons.
-The book series has been a national best seller; its final installment spent more than a month on The New York Times Best Seller list.
+The novels follow Isabel "Belly" Conklin in the summers she spends at Cousins Beach with her mother, her best friend (Taylor), and older brother (Steven), along with her mother's lifelong best friend and her sons.
+The books in the series were national best sellers; the final installment spent more than a month on The New York Times Best Seller list.

-A series based on the first novel in the trilogy premiered on Amazon Prime Video on June 17, 2022.
+A television series based on the novels of the trilogy premiered on Amazon Prime Video on June 17, 2022.